What are metal plans?

 Bronze plans tend to have the lowest monthly premiums, but also the highest overall out-of-pocket costs.
 Most Bronze plans have out-of-pocket caps at or very near the maximum amounts allowed under federal rules.

-During the open enrollment period for 2024 coverage, 6.7 million Marketplace enrollees selected Bronze plans.2
+During the open enrollment period for 2025 coverage, nearly 7.3 million Marketplace enrollees selected Bronze plans.4

 What is a Silver plan?

 Silver plans pay roughly 70% of medical costs across a standard population, with the enrollees paying the other 30%.
 But most Marketplace enrollees who buy Silver plans are receiving cost-sharing reductions (CSR), which make their coverage more robust.
-In 2024, out of 11.7 million Silver plan enrollees, 10.6 million were receiving CSR benefits.2 In other words, only a small segment of Marketplace enrollees are in Silver-level plans with 70% actuarial value.
+In 2025, out of nearly 13.7 million Silver plan enrollees, 12.3 million were receiving CSR benefits.4 In other words, only a small segment of Marketplace enrollees are in Silver-level plans with 70% actuarial value.

 CSR variations of Silver plans are commonly referred to as CSR73, CSR87, and CSR94.
 The numbers represent the actuarial value of the plans, so a CSR73 plan will have an actuarial value of about 73% – a little better than a regular Silver plan.
 But a CSR94 plan will have an actuarial value of about 94%, which makes it better than a Platinum plan.
-Due in large part to CSR benefits, Silver plans are by far the most common choice, accounting for more than half of all Marketplace enrollees.2
+Due in large part to CSR benefits, Silver plans are by far the most common choice, accounting for 56% of all Marketplace enrollees in 2025.4

 Non-CSR Silver plans in the individual market must have an actuarial value between 70% and 72%.
-But if the plan has built-in CSR benefits, the allowable de minimus range is only +1/0.
+But if the plan has built-in CSR benefits, the allowable de minimis range is only +1/0.
 So for example, that means a CSR94 plan must have an actuarial value between 94% and 95%.
+(The HHS rule change mentioned above called for a relaxed de minimis range for all metal levels, including Silver plans.
+But as noted above, that was stayed by a judge in August 2025.)

 In the small group market, Silver plans can have an actuarial value between 68% and 72% (there are no CSR benefits in the small group market).